aflores04/mytheresa/README.md

 #### Service Layer:
 - Created apply discount helper to apply percentage discount to a price
 - Logic to get products method in service
-- Created discounter struct to manage the discounts logic and fill price struc
+- Created discounter struct to manage the discounts logic and fill price struct
 - tested with use cases

 #### Handler